Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Introduction

-In this work, we exploit another degree of freedom in system design, namely access point (AP) placement, in order to tackle ICI and load balancing (LB) in small-cell wireless systems with time-variant user distributions.
-A preliminary question of interest is: \emph{How do we optimally place the APs given the arrangement of users?} In recent times, the AP (or antenna) placement problem has attracted a great deal of attention \cite{wan09,par12,yan15,abr18,kar19}, however, optimizing the AP or antenna locations by maximizing a signal-to-noise ratio (SNR) objective function alone has traditionally been the standard approach.
+In this work, we exploit another degree of freedom in system design, namely access point (AP) placement, in order to tackle ICI in small-cell wireless systems with non-uniform user distributions.
+To contextualize the discussion, consider a large gathering such as a sporting event, where sections in the stadium see a different number and arrangement of spectators depending on the crowd on the day of the event.
+To avoid service interruption, more APs should be placed where the number of spectators is larger, and vice versa, leading to the concept of smart stadiums.
+Additionally, flexible AP deployment is of utmost importance in the infrequent emergency and disaster relief situations, where deployments should be tailored to the time-specific coverage and service requirements, therefore following the dynamics of the emergency event \cite{Vil2012}.
+Thus, the question of interest is: \emph{How do we optimally place the APs given the distribution of users?} In recent times, the AP (or antenna) placement problem has attracted a great deal of attention \cite{wan09,par12,yan15,abr18,kar19}, however, optimizing the AP or antenna locations by maximizing a signal-to-noise ratio (SNR) objective function alone has traditionally been the standard approach.
 The authors of \cite{wan09} consider a DAS and optimize the cell averaged ergodic capacity based only on SNR and neglect ICI.
 Using the square distance criterion, they notice similarities with codebook design in vector quantization (VQ), which enables the utilization of the well-known (for ease of implementation) Lloyd algorithm to solve the antenna placement problem.
 In \cite{yan15}, the average achievable per-user rate of uniformly distributed users is optimized in order to find the radius of a circular antenna array; however, due to the adoption of a single-cell model, no ICI is considered.
 Circular antenna array deployments based on average rate optimization are also considered in \cite{par12} based on one-cell and two-cell models, with the latter model accounting for leakage interference alone.
 Additionally, the authors of \cite{abr18} simulated an indoor wireless environment where they generated a 10-fold improvement in the distributed system capacity over the co-located one.
 Further, placing APs in accordance with the user densities generated a significant increase (40\% over uniform AP placement) in system capacity.
 Minimization of the total power consumption of a heterogeneous wireless sensor network with APs (first tier) and fusion centers (second tier) in \cite{kar19} results in a two-tier Lloyd-type algorithm to place both APs and fusion centers, but without addressing ICI.
+Recently, unmanned aerial vehicles (UAVs) equipped with base stations have also been considered in the context of AP placement \cite{gal16,bor16,lyu17,zha18,lai19,xie19,guo20,zen19}.